kushidat/broaderPredicate_uberon/README.md

   - Sex: any
   - No. of subqueries: 0
   - Property paths: No
-  - Limit on the number of rows returned: No
+  - Limit on the number of rows returned: 100 and No (all rows)

 The average runtime (10 times):
-  - 48 sec [Execution date: 6 June 2024, All rows]
+  - 48 sec / all rows [Execution date: 6 June 2024]
-  - 3 sec [Execution date: 6 June 2024, 100 rows]
+  - 3 sec / 100 rows [Execution date: 6 June 2024]
-  - 10 sec [Execution date: 10 August 2023, Expression Score: > 99, All rows]
+  - 10 sec / all rows, Expression Score: > 99 [Execution date: 10 August 2023]
-  - 29 sec [Execution date: 4 August 2023, Expression Score: > 99, All rows]
+  - 29 sec / all rows, Expression Score: > 99 [Execution date: 4 August 2023]

 Results:
 [resultOfExample7.csv](https://github.com/kushidat/broaderPredicate_uberon/blob/main/resultOfExample7.csv)